kattyanami/alex-the-financial-planner/README.md

 - On Week 4 Day 3, we will do 7_frontend
 - On Week 4 Day 4, we will do 8_enterprise

-#### Keep in mind

-- Please submit your community_contributions, including links to your repos, in the production repo community_contributions folder
-- Regularly do a git pull to get the latest code